Challenging the Stereotype

 GA: In a place like Kashmir, the job of policewomen is very challenging.
 Women have to continually prove that they can be effective in what has traditionally been viewed as a male-oriented profession.

-KL: What is the situation with regards to crime against women?
+KL: What is the situation about crime against women?

-KL: Are just two women police stations in Kashmir enough in dealing with crimes against women?
+KL: Are just two women police stations in Kashmir enough to deal with crimes against women?

-GA: Given the present status of violence against women, each district should have a women police station.
+GA: Given the present status of violence against women, each district should have a women’s police station.
 Women face innumerable problems in urban as well as rural areas.

-KL: What is the situation with regards to suicide among women?
+KL: What is the situation about suicide among women?

-GA: Last year we had three suicide cases.
-This year no such cases were registered.
-But lots of unnatural deaths are rampant these days, wherein family fails to come forward mostly due to social-stigma.
+GA: Last year, we had three suicide cases.
+This year, no such cases were registered.
+But lots of unnatural deaths are rampant these days, wherein the family fails to come forward, mostly due to social stigma.
 There are cases where women have committed suicide because of domestic violence, and many deaths have taken place due to demands for dowry.
-Other reasons are love-affairs and education related stress.
+Other reasons are love affairs and education-related stress.

-KL: Women involvement in various crimes is reportedly increasing.
+KL: Women’s involvement in various crimes is reportedly increasing.
 What kind of cases do you encounter?

 GA: Since more and more women are coming out for jobs, they are more prone to crime and their accessibility to crime has also increased.
-The crimes related to women are mostly elopement cases, marital feuds, suicidal attempts, drug-abuse and few years back we saw the sex-scandal.
+The crimes related to women are mostly elopement cases, marital feuds, suicidal attempts, drug abuse, and, a few years back, we saw the sex scandal.

-KL: Women often hesitate to go to police.
+KL: Women often hesitate to go to the police.
 What efforts have you made to reverse it?

-Here we try to avoid escalation of the confrontation between two parties and try to bring about some resolution.
+Here, we seek to avoid escalating the confrontation between the two parties and to bring about a resolution.

 LEAVE A REPLY